GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

     ([2016](#ref-muller_new_2016)).

 Flake mass (in grams) was recorded using a Sytech SY-BS502 scale with 0.01 precision.
-All dimensional measures are performed using digital calipers to 0.1 mm.
+All dimensional measures were performed using digital calipers to 0.1 mm.
 Two different opinions exist on how EPA should be measured ([Davis and Shea, 1998](#ref-davis_quantifying_1998); [Dibble and Pelcin, 1995](#ref-dibble_effect_1995)), and the difficulty of obtaining accurate measurements when the platform or surface is curved is acknowledged.
-Previous studies have shown that it is easier to predict log10 of flake weight using log10 of flake platform.
-Two methods for recording flake platform exists.
+Two methods for recording flake platform exist.
 The first method ([Andrefsky, 2005](#ref-barker_lithics_2005)) uses the product of platform width and depth.
-The second method ([Muller and Clarkson, 2016](#ref-muller_new_2016)) ascribes the general platform morphology to a geometric figure (rectangle, triangle, rhombus, trapezoid, or ellipse).
-The area of the geometric figures in combination with the corresponding measurements is employed to calculate platform area.
+The second method ([Muller and Clarkson, 2016](#ref-muller_new_2016)) first ascribes the general platform morphology to a geometric figure (rectangle, triangle, rhombus, trapezoid, or ellipse); the templated area of the geometric figures in combination with the corresponding measurements is then employed to calculate platform area.
 The second system has been shown to better approximate platform size when compared with measurements from scanning techniques and to not overestimate platform size ([Muller and Clarkson, 2016](#ref-muller_new_2016)).
 Additionally, previous studies have shown a clear preference for the second method as a variable for predicting flake weight ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)).
-Thus only measures of platform surface belonging to the second method ([Muller and Clarkson, 2016](#ref-muller_new_2016)) are employed.
+Thus, only measures of platform surface derived using the second method ([Muller and Clarkson, 2016](#ref-muller_new_2016)) were employed.

-Previous works shown that it is easier to predict log10 of flake weight using log10 of platform size ([Braun et al., 2008](#ref-braun_landscape-scale_2008); [Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021); [Clarkson and Hiscock, 2011](#ref-clarkson_estimating_2011); [Shott et al.,
+Previous works have shown that it is easier to predict log10 of flake weight using log10 of platform size ([Braun et al., 2008](#ref-braun_landscape-scale_2008); [Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021); [Clarkson and Hiscock, 2011](#ref-clarkson_estimating_2011); [Shott et al.,